itis2010me/Ramsey_Research/README.md

 - Symmetry breaking currently only works with linear equation with 3 variables only!
 - Performance increase is not apparent when coloring smaller instances of the integers.

 Next step, during the generation, generating all the possible solution for a linear equation with SCIP takes a significant amount of time.
 We are looking for linear algebra theorems to improve this part.

-Details coming soon...
+Aug 22

+Using Maple's `isolve` parametrization function, we can generate all possible solutions with python.

+- The speedup is around 4.25x compare to using SCIP alone.

 # Note